-Medieval ‘Zombie Threat’ And What Villagers Did About It
+Here's How Medieval Villagers Stopped Zombie Invasions

-Although the threat of a zombie invasion may seem the stuff of horror films, comic books, and The Walking Dead, apparently, villagers in north Yorkshire, England took drastic steps to ensure the undead did not rise again to wreack havoc on the lives of the living.
+Although the threat of a zombie invasion may seem the stuff of horror films, comic books, and The Walking Dead, apparently, villagers in north Yorkshire, England, took drastic steps to ensure the undead did not rise again to wreak havoc on the lives of the living.
 According to archaeologists, these zombie neutralizing steps included burning, dismembering, and decapitating corpses.
 The researchers published their findings in the Journal of Archaeological Science on Monday.

 Zombies or old-fashioned cannibalism?